 Want to own an investment property?

-With a Squirrel SMSF, you could use your super to get one.
+With a Squirrel SMSF, you could use your super to invest in a residential property or business premises.
 Sweet as a nut.

 Your Super in bricks and mortar.

-If the idea of investing in stocks and shares fills you with dread, then owning a physical asset such as a property may give your more peace of mind for your SMSF.
+If the idea of investing in stocks and shares fills you with dread, then owning a physical asset such as a property may give your more peace of mind for your super.
+That’s not to say this investment type is risk free, however an SMSF gives you the freedom to invest in property.

 Serious Tax Advantages